ivang-coder/neatly/README.md

 rEXIFier is a Shell-written EXIF-based media file processor with sort and deduplication features.

 ## Overview
 The script processes media files (i.e. jpg, jpeg, mp4, mpg and mov) and it uses EXIFTOOL to extract "SubSecCreateDate", "CreateDate" and "Model" metadata.
-Depending on the selected options, the processed files are moved/copied to "Destination" location with a chosen directory sturucture.
+Depending on the selected options, the processed files are moved to "Destination" location with a chosen directory sturucture.

 If EXIF attempts fail to read metadata, then the less reliable file attributes get extracted by swithing on the appropriate option.